-Let’s ditch the paper (it’s so typical) and paint on rocks instead (the kids will love it)!
-You can go on a rock hunt around the neighborhood or pick some up from the store to make this easy summer craft with your little fish fan.
-I love this idea because the kids can play with it when they are done crafting.
-I added their fish rocks to a sensory bin full of sand and they had a swimming adventure.
-Eventually I plan on putting them outside in the garden to add some color and fun to the backyard–I’m sure our fish will make it into a pool of water soon!
+I love this idea because the kids can play with their fish painted rocks when they are done crafting.
+I added my kid’s fish rocks to a sensory bin full of sand and they had a swimming adventure.
+Eventually, I plan on putting them outside in the garden to add some color and fun to the backyard–I’m sure our fish will make it into a pool of water soon!

 Whenever my kids are anywhere they always want to bring home anything they found like the rock they just kicked.
 I have a pile of rocks from places we have been like from our last camping trip, grandma’s house, and the grocery store parking lot (I promise, not a landscaping rock).
-Since our collection seems to grow daily and we have been in an ocean themed kind of mood with some of our latest posts being a Jiggling Jellyfish Craft, Starfish Craft and Ocean Sensory Bottle, we choose to make fish after reading some of our favorite fish books Fish Eyes: A Book You Can Count On-affiliate link.
+Since our collection seems to grow daily and we have been in an ocean-themed kind of mood with some of our latest posts being a Jiggling Jellyfish Craft, Starfish Craft and Ocean Sensory Bottle, we choose to make fish after reading some of our favorite fish books Fish Eyes: A Book You Can Count On-affiliate link.

 Painted Rock Fish Craft

-Pin me please! đŸ™‚
+Pin me please! 🙂

 Supplies: